CrawlForge

 Can I use the CrawlForge CLI in CI/CD pipelines?+

 Yes -- this is one of its primary use cases.
-Install via "npm install -g @crawlforge/cli" in your CI runner, set CRAWLFORGE_API_KEY as a repository secret, and run any command.
+Install via "npm install -g crawlforge-mcp-server" in your CI runner, set CRAWLFORGE_API_KEY as a repository secret, and run any command.
 It works the same in GitHub Actions, GitLab CI, CircleCI, and Jenkins.

 How is the CrawlForge CLI different from curl?+